dedis/d-voting/README.md

 ./memcoin --config /tmp/node1 metrics start --addr 127.0.0.1:9100 --path /metrics
 ```

-Build info can be added to the binary with the `ldflags`, at build time..
+Build info can be added to the binary with the `ldflags`, at build time.
 Infos
 are stored on variables in the root `mod.go`.
 For example:

 ```sh